privacy-tech-lab/gpc-web-crawler/README.md

 ## 2. Development

 1. Clone this repo locally or download a zipped copy and unzip it.

+2. Set up the local SQL database by following the instructions in the [wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/Setting-Up-Local-SQL-Database).

+3. Then, run the Rest API by following the instructions in the wiki](https://github.com/privacy-tech-lab/gpc-web-crawler/wiki/How-to-run-REST-API).

-2. Navigate to the root directory of selenium-optmeowt-crawler in terminal by running:
+4. With the Rest API running, open a new terminal, and navigate to the root directory of selenium-optmeowt-crawler in terminal by running:

 ```console
 cd selenium-optmeowt-crawler
 ```

-3. Open sites.csv and enter the links you want to analyze in the first column.
+5. Open sites.csv and enter the links you want to analyze in the first column.
 (Some examples included in the file)

-4. Install the dependencies by running:
+6. Install the dependencies by running:

 ```console
 npm install